-The solution description, including any architecture and data flow diagrams, should make clear how the solution mitigates privacy and civil liberties risks arising from the capability for greater identification, tracking or linkability of transactions, and personal data aggregation.
-Privacy and civil liberties protections may be enforced by either (or both) technical and policy means, however, technical means for mitigating privacy risks are preferable to policy mitigations.
-This section should explain how the technical and/or policy measures are applied in a risk-based approach to address all eight Fair Information Privacy Principles listed in Appendix A of the Strategy identified in Section I. of this FFO.
-For example, see the Privacy Engineering Methodology (PEM)
+The solution description, including any architecture and data flow diagrams, should identify which privacy and civil liberties risks are being mitigated (such as those arising from the capability for greater identification, tracking or linkability of transactions, or personal data aggregation), and how the solution mitigates such risks.
+The applicant must clearly state where the solution enforces privacy and civil liberties protections by either (or both) technical and policy means, the expected effectiveness of such controls and any trade-offs made between the selection of policy and technical controls.
+This section should explain how the technical and/or policy measures are applied in a risk-based approach to identified privacy risks.